nvoulgaris/blog/content/post/comparing-tdd-flavours.md

 #### Delayed design decisions

 Another strong quality of the classicist TDD that I like a lot is that design decisions are delayed as much as possible (if only we all did more of this).
-This follows logically from the fact that we first make it work (red to green) and then we think about how to make it better, doing most of the design in the refactor state, as stated more than once earlier.
+This follows logically from the fact that we first make it work (red to green) and then we think about how to make it better, doing most of the design in the refactor step, as stated more than once earlier.
 Delaying design decisions is one of the qualities that makes us truly agile (as opposed to lots of sticky notes, but that is another post once again - see [agile code](https://nvoulgaris.com/agile-code)).

 ### Evolutionary design